I use data, build tools, and organize people in Chicago to democratize power. Read more »

 Current staff salaries for the Sustainability and Resilience Office (3.5 FTE) are drawn from the Sustainability Fund.
 Sustainability needs to be treated as a core service, and these staff deserve to have more job stability by knowing the funding for their positions is secure.
 We can accomplish this by moving these salaries over to the General Fund, and reducing annual Sustainability Fund expenditures significantly.

 The City of Chicago recently raised their plastic bag tax from 10 cents to 15 cents in their 2026 budget.
-By following suit with our own plastic bag fee increase, Oak Park can raise additional revenue and continue to incentivise shoppers to use fewer plastic bags.
+By following suit with our own plastic bag fee increase, Oak Park can raise additional revenue and continue to incentivize shoppers to use fewer plastic bags.
 The Environment and Energy Commission is researching a long term plan for plastic bag fees, which we would like to see presented to the Board.

 Currently all fees collected with EV charging go into the Village Parking Fund, which for 2026 is estimated to be $40,000.
 This revenue should be earmarked for the Sustainability Fund and is expected to grow with higher EV adoption rates.